Through what pathway do WGU students license in Missouri?

 If you license through the Utah reciprocity pathway you need to pass Utah's required Praxis exams.
 If you are in an initial science program (BASC9, PBSC9*, or MATSC9*), MSEDL, or ENDEDL, you need to pass the required MEGA exam.

-If I am in a Bachelor of Arts, Interdisciplinary Studies, Bachelor of Arts in Special Education, Bachelor of Arts in Mathematics (5-9), or Bachelor of Arts in Science (5-9) program, and I am licensing via the direct pathway, what content exams should I take?
+If I am in a Bachelor of Arts, Interdisciplinary Studies, Bachelor of Arts in Special Education, Bachelor of Arts in Mathematics (5-9), or Bachelor of Arts in Science (5-9) program, and I am licensing via the approved pathway, what content exams should I take?

-Students licensing via the direct pathway will take the Missouri Educator Gateway Assessments (MEGA) for Missouri licensure.
+Students licensing via the approved pathway will take the Missouri Educator Gateway Assessments (MEGA) for Missouri licensure.
 For a summary of the exams required for licensure, please see the graphic below and also be sure to visit the "Certification and Exam Requirements" student handbook article for your program and licensure pathway.

 Who do I contact with further questions?